outlierClassifier/outlier_orchestrator/README.md

 # outlier_orchestrator

 This repository implements the orchestrator for our disruption prediction system.
-Messages are described at the [outlier protocol](https://github.com/outlierClassifier/outlier_protocol).
+Messages follow the [outlier protocol](https://github.com/outlierClassifier/outlier_protocol) which defines how the orchestrator communicates with each node.

 ## Installation